casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 instance of the feature (--reverse).

-For example, for #30224, we wanted to know when the bridge-distribution-request feature was introduced into Tor:
+For example, for #30224, we wanted to know when the bridge-distribution-request feature was introduced into Nuon:

 ```console
 $ git log -S bridge-distribution-request --reverse commit ebab521525